National Bank of the Republic of Abkhazia: Declared functions of the Bank

-Chairmen of the National Bank
+Chairman of the National Bank

-On 10 November 2004, during the height of the post-election crisis, President Ardzinba dismissed Boris Zhirov as Chairman of the National Bank and temporarily appointed Vice-Premier Emma Tania in his stead.
-After Sergei Bagapsh won the January 2005 rerun, the People's Assembly voted to permanently appoint a Chairman.
-It first voted against the permanent appointment of Tania, before supporting on 10 June the nomination of Illarion Argun, former Chairman of Gagra Bank, with 29 votes in favour, 3 against and 3 abstentions.
+On 10 November 2004, during the height of the post-election crisis, President Ardzinba dismissed Boris Zhirov as chairman of the National Bank and temporarily appointed Vice-Premier Emma Tania in his stead.
+After Sergei Bagapsh won the January 2005 rerun, the People's Assembly voted to permanently appoint a chairman.
+It first voted against the permanent appointment of Tania, before supporting on 10 June the nomination of Illarion Argun, former chairman of Gagra Bank, with 29 votes in favour, 3 against and 3 abstentions.

-On 1 August, Argun along with Jeiran Kirval, the National Bank's Chief Security Officer, died in a car crash on the coastal highway near Upper Eshera.
+On 1 August, Argun along with Jeiran Kirval, the National Bank's chief security officer, died in a car crash on the coastal highway near Upper Eshera.

-On 26 December, President Raul Khajimba nominated Head of the Economical Department of the Presidential Administration Beslan Baratelia as the new Chairman.
+On 26 December, President Raul Khajimba nominated head of the Economical Department of the Presidential Administration Beslan Baratelia as the new chairman.
 On 29 December, Parliament elected him with 28 votes in favour and 1 against (out of 35).